priyadharsinid/python-api-weather-vacationstay-analysis/README.md

-# python-api-challenge
+# python-api-weather-vacationstay-analysis

+## Overview

 Data's true power is its ability to definitively answer questions.
 "What is the weather like as we approach the equator?"
 Now, we know what you may be thinking: “That’s obvious.
 It gets hotter.”
 But, if pressed for more information, how would you prove that?

-Part 1:Weather.py
+## Part 1: Weather.py

-In this deliverable, I have  created a Python script to visualize the weather of over 500 cities of varying distances from the equator
-I have created  a series of scatter plots to showcase the following relationships:
+In this deliverable, I have created a Python script to visualize the weather of over 500 cities of varying distances from the equator.
+I have generated a series of scatter plots to showcase the following relationships:

-Latitude vs. Temperature
+- Latitude vs. Temperature

-Latitude vs. Humidity
+- Latitude vs. Humidity

-Latitude vs. Cloudiness
+- Latitude vs. Cloudiness

-Latitude vs. Wind Speed
+- Latitude vs. Wind Speed

-Northern Hemisphere: Temperature vs. Latitude

-Southern Hemisphere: Temperature vs. Latitude

-Northern Hemisphere: Humidity vs. Latitude

-Southern Hemisphere: Humidity vs. Latitude

-Northern Hemisphere: Cloudiness vs. Latitude

-Southern Hemisphere: Cloudiness vs. Latitude

-Northern Hemisphere: Wind Speed vs. Latitude

-Southern Hemisphere: Wind Speed vs. Latitude

-The linear regression line, the model's formula, and the r values are generated.
+Additionally, separate scatter plots have been created for the Northern and Southern Hemispheres to analyze the relationships between temperature, humidity, cloudiness, and wind speed with latitude.
+The script also calculates and displays the linear regression line, the model's formula, and the r-values.

-part 2:Vacation.py
+## Part 2: Vacation.py
-In this deliverable, I have used Geoapify API and the geoViews Python library  to create map visualizations.

-The following steps are completed.
+In this deliverable, I have utilized the Geoapify API and the geoViews Python library to create map visualizations.
+The following steps were completed:

-Create a map that displays a point for every city in the city_data_df DataFrame

-The size of the point should be the humidity in each city.
+- Created a map that displays a point for every city in the city_data_df DataFrame.
+The size of the point represents the humidity in each city.

-Narrow down the city_data_df DataFrame to find your ideal weather condition.

-For example:

-A max temperature lower than 27 degrees but higher than 21

-Wind speed less than 5 m/s
+- Narrowed down the city_data_df DataFrame to find ideal weather conditions, such as a maximum temperature lower than 27 degrees but higher than 21 and wind speed less than 5 m/s.

-Zero cloudiness

-Create a new DataFrame called hotel_df to store the city, country, coordinates, and humidity.
+- Created a new DataFrame called hotel_df to store the city, country, coordinates, and humidity.

-For each city, use the Geoapify API to find the first hotel located within 10,000 meters of your coordinates.
-Add the hotel name and the country as additional information in the hover message for each city on the map .
+- Used the Geoapify API to find the first hotel located within 10,000 meters of the coordinates for each city.
+Added the hotel name and country as additional information in the hover message for each city on the map.
-Hotel map.
+- Zero cloudiness

+## Requirements

+- Python
+- Pandas
+- Matplotlib
+- GeoViews Python library
+- Geoapify API
+- NumPy

+Feel free to customize the content further to better suit your project's specifics.